MultiplEYE-COST/wg1-experiment-implementation/README.md

 ## The result files
 The experiment will write log and data files to a newly created results folder for your language and country in the data folder (``data/eye_tracking_data...``).
 In there it will create a folder depending on the experiment type.
-For example, if you run the test session, it will create a folder called ``test_dataset``.
+For example, if you run the core session, it will create a folder called ``core_dataset``.
 Within those folders it will simply create a new folder for each participant.
 The folder name is the participant ID (three-digit number) and information on the language etc. If you run the script for the core dataset, it will prevent you from running the experiment twice for the same participant.